-In case you missed this corner of Internet theater, Burry claimed indexing was a bubble akin to 2008 real estate subprime.
+In case you missed this corner of Internet theater, Burry claimed indexing was a bubble akin to 2008 subprime real estate.

 Let's talk about what he didn't mention first.
 He runs a hedge fund.
 Hedge funds need assets, and for many hedge fund managers, indexing is putting them under intense pressure as those assets bleed away from their high fees.
 Consider it a win for the people.

 Publicity helps hedge fund managers raise money, and Burry isn't exactly running a large fund.
 That's why they go on CNBC.
 That's why I generally ignore them, because they are hoping for a response.
 But Burry confused enough people that I have to swing at the pitch.
 Some items to consider: